 Contact Utility Providers

-Just like removals companies operating at a reduced capacity, so will many other businesses across the UK and it’s very important to let your utility providers such as broadband, gas, electricity, and so on know about your intended move as soon as possible.
+Just like removal companies operating at a reduced capacity, so will many other businesses across the UK and it’s very important to let your utility providers such as broadband, gas, electricity, and so on know about your intended move as soon as possible.
 If you work remotely and rely on the internet for communicating with colleagues, this is especially important.

 As mentioned in our moving house checklist blog, it’s a great time to declutter.
 Try not to throw anything away because somebodies’ junk is another person’s treasure.
 Post on social media groups and contact charity shops but make sure you disinfect the items before handing them over.

 Create a Floorplan

 I really hope this blog has helped you understand the process of moving home or office during the Covid-19 pandemic and please feel free to contact us if you have any questions or would like a home, office, man and van or packing service quote.
 We’re always happy to help.

 Government advice on moving home can be found here.